tanghao-xiaomi/docs/en/device_dev_guide/driver/timer_driver/timer/Arch_Timer.md

 #### Configure the Driver

-1. **Enable Timer Driver**: Enable Timer Driver functionality by setting `CONFIG_TIMER`, making the timer driver available.
+1. Enable Timer Driver: Enable Timer Driver functionality by setting `CONFIG_TIMER`, making the timer driver available.
-2. **Enable Arch Timer**: Configure the `CONFIG_TIMER_ARCH` option to enable the `arch timer` module.
+2. Enable Arch Timer: Configure the `CONFIG_TIMER_ARCH` option to enable the `arch timer` module.
 This option allows architecture-level support for architecture-related timer functions.
-3. **Enable Tickless Mode**: Configure `CONFIG_SCHED_TICKLESS` to enable Tickless mode.
+3. Enable Tickless Mode: Configure `CONFIG_SCHED_TICKLESS` to enable Tickless mode.

-- **Characteristics of Tickless Mode**: No periodic clock interrupts.
+- Characteristics of Tickless Mode: No periodic clock interrupts.
 When no tasks are executing, the system enters an idle (Idle) mode and resumes when the next task executes or an interrupt occurs.

 #### Configuration File Paths